Messing With Bigfoot

 “His name is Sasquatch,” the cammo-clad scout told us, looking like he thought we were retards.

 There were more of us than Bigfoot, or whatever his name was, for sure.
 There were seven of us, first-generation immigrant children like all the boys and girls at the camp, and we were all Eagle Scouts.
-None of us had earned any Palms, though, since none of us had gotten more than the twenty-one merit badges needed to get to Eagle, but all of us were going for twenty-two, since Ginty’s dad had brought two canoes.
+None of us had earned any Palms, though, since none of us had gotten more than the twenty-one merit badges needed to get to Eagle, but all of us were going for twenty-two, since Somebody’s dad had brought two canoes.
 We were looking forward to it after we heard what getting a canoeing badge was all about.

-What it was about was getting out of a canoe in deep water and getting back in without capsizing, then performing a controlled capsize, and swimming, towing, or pushing a swamped canoe fifty feet to shallow water.
-In the shallow water, empty the swamped canoe and reenter it.
+What it was about was jumping out of a canoe in deep water and getting back in without capsizing, then performing a controlled capsize, and swimming, towing, or pushing the swamped canoe fifty feet to shallow water.
+Once in the shallow water, empty the swamped canoe and reenter it.
 Back in deep water, rescue a swamped canoe and its paddlers by emptying it and helping the paddlers reenter their boat without capsizing.
+We were all about that, come hell or high water

 We had searched for Bigfoot at camp before, but sporadically, never having a plan.
 This time we had a plan.
-We brought flashlights, we had a map of the landscape north of our camp, and a compass, and we made sure all of us had sharpened our knives just in case Bigfoot tried to mess with us.
+We brought flashlights, we had a map of the landscape north of our camp, and a compass, and we made sure all of us had sharpened our knives just in case the creature tried to mess with us.
+Finding Bigfoot would put Troop 311 on the map.

 Seven years earlier Bigfoot had terrorized a weekend Cub Scout camp at the park in the middle of the night.
 The scoutmaster was jolted out of a sound sleep by the screams of his boys.
 He stumbled out of his tent to find the 11-year-olds crying and running around in circles.
 Using a whistle and a flashlight he got them to stop and form a line.
 He then asked them what was going on.

 It turned out four of the boys had been woken up suddenly by a loud noise.
 Their tent started to shake.
 They thought it was a prank being played by their friends, until the tent was ripped from the ground and thrown into a tree.
-A creature bellowed at them.
+A very large shadow bellowed at them.
 It was Bigfoot.
 Two of the boys immediately shut their eyes.
 The other two were mesmerized by its glowing eyes.
 They couldn’t look away.

 The younger kids didn’t know anything.
 The older guys who were still scouts were Explorers, in it for life.
 We knew this was our last camp at Lake Pymatuning.
 Next year we were hoping to go out on a high note at the 12th World Scout Jamboree at Farragut State Park in the Rocky Mountains.